 What was Tambomachay?

 Some chronicles from the time of the conquest indicate that its original name was Quinua Puquio.
 Puquio means spring of water.
 This is because, very close to the place, there was a royal garden where quinoa and corn, among others, were grown.
-The water that grew them came precisely from the underground springs in the surroundings.
+The water that nourished them came precisely from the underground springs in the surrounding area.

-In addition, it also provided water for irrigation to surrounding the Inca center and farms.
+Additionally, it provided water for irrigation to the surrounding Inca center and farms.

 2. Center for Water and Fertility worship